-3.4 The City Council has commenced work on its new Local Plan which will cover the period up until 2036.
+3.4 The City Council is preparing its new Local Plan which will cover the period up until 2036.
 This will be in the form of one consolidated document.
-Work has commenced on a number of evidence based documents.
+Work on evidence based documents is well underway.
 Table 2 sets out the progress of the key evidence base documents.